Glenwood Springs Colorado

 Former employees in spirit form who worked in the kitchen and dining area:

-Sounds of unseen dishes being moved, and stacked, and the odd behavior of pots and pans in the kitchen suggest that someone unseen is still on kitchen staff at the Hotel Colorado.
+The sounds of phantom dishes being moved and stacked, and the odd behavior of actual pots and pans in the kitchen, suggest that someone unseen is still on kitchen staff at the Hotel Colorado.

-Former employees in spirit form who provided room service:
+Former employees in spirit form provide room service:

-Present day guests are still getting phantom knocks on their doors, and notice unknown aromas of probably prepared food from unseen bell-hops trying to provide room service.
+Present day guests get phantom knocks on their doors, and notice unknown aromas of spectral food from spectral bellhops trying to provide room service.

 A female entity dressed in Victorian attire

-She has been seen in the dining room, accompanied with the scent of perfume.
-People know she is there, even when she isn’t visible because of her chosen perfume aroma.
+She has been seen in the dining room, accompanied by the scent of perfume.
+People know she is there, even when she isn’t visible, because of her aroma.

 She also likes to watch men sleeping in her favorite hotel rooms and suites.
-They awake to see her and smell her perfume.
+They awaken to see her and smell her perfume.

 The spirit of the young woman still relives her murder, and her screams have been heard in her old room, on the floor where she died and throughout the hotel.
-Because of all the paranormal activity in her room, the room became a storage room; not open to the public.
+Because of all the paranormal activity in her room, it has been made a storage room, not open to the public.

 PARANORMAL FINDINGS